Subaru-PFS/tron_tron/Docs/sphinx/INSTALL.rst

 Installing the MHS and actors
 =============================

+..todo:: This documents a test, or sample instalation, but **NOT** what a real developer would use, nor a propoer operational installation.
+Split things up, or refactor installation...

 The MHS system is maintained as a collection of git repositories in the gitolite collection at pfs.ipmu.jp.
 The central parts are: